calebfrye-tamu/csce470-Final-Project/README.md

 Open a new terminal into the ``wikipedia-mood-frontend`` directory.
 You should have already installed the Angular CLI, so type: `ng serve -o` to start the Angular server.
 Your web browser should open to the WikiMood UI page.
 The frontend is now ready to use.

 ### Core Algorithm
 The core algorithm that the app uses is BM25.
 I calculate the term frequencies of each articles when I fetch them using the MediaWiki API.
 The code to fetch the articles is in `fetch_articles.py`, and you can fetch more articles if you want by running `python3 fetch_articles.py`.
-If you do this, you'll see the new articles' json files appearing in the CORPUS_DIR.
+If you do this, you'll see the new articles' json files appearing in the CORPUS_DIR (note: you need to stop and restart the backend API server to see new files in the search results).
 Their filenames are '*pageid*.json'.
 You can configure the following parameters by changing the constants in `constants.py` in the backend code:
 - CORPUS_DIR - directory that the system uses as the corpus for searching and storing newly fetched articles
 - CONTENT_PREVIEW_LENGTH - number of characters of the content that will be saved to the json file
 - MIN_ARTICLE_LENGTH - the minimum number of words in an article required for the system to store it AFTER stopwords have been removed